-Notice that these assignments fall under the "Participating and Self-Learning" Category and that you are responsible for self-assessing your own contribution to them.
+Notice that these assignments fall under the "Participating and Self-Learning" category and that you are responsible for self-assessing your own contribution to them.
 This is because these are meant to be practice activities.
 As noted above, this course uses active learning so that you can co-explore and learn ideas.
 These activities are meant to help you try out new knowledge and to practice in safe, supportive place before submitting instructor-graded assignments.

-What's most important here is not that you are always right but that you genuinely try to understand and work through new ideas and be supportive of feedback from myself and your peers.
+What's most important here is not that you are always right: I expect that you won't be, and that's not only okay but helpful to your own learning!
+What's most important in these activities is that you genuinely try to understand and work through new ideas and be supportive of feedback from myself and your peers.
 In addition, you are expective to actively give support and feedback as well.
 Your self-assessment here will be based on the extent that you can demonstrate with integrity that you "did the work" and did everything you could to help yourself and each other learn.

-Your self-assessment will be submitted using a Microsoft Form that is found in our OWL site.
+Your self-assessments for will be submitted using a Microsoft Form that is found in our OWL site.